-The crew of the first fully commercial human mission to the International Space Station is "chomping at the bit" for the debut mission of Axiom Space, its co-founder reported.
+Yesterday at 12:45 p.m EDT on the International Space Station the thrusters of the newly docked Russian Nauka Multipurpose Laboratory Module fired unexpectedly.
+NASA says the crew was never in danger, but is that the case?
 This page is for subscribers only.
 Already a subscriber?
 Log in.
 Fact-driven space news, columns, business, policy, technology and more.
 Support independent journalism.
 SUBSCRIBE TODAY

 Read More »